Hey Kids (Start Here)

 To watch them.

-He casts his eyes skyward, following their curving flight paths above the dark water, trying to call forth something horrendous from the repressed depths of his mind.
+He casts his eyes skyward, following their curving flight paths above the dark water, trying to call forth something horrendous and predatory from the repressed depths of his mind.

 Nothing happens.